apache/airflow/docs/apache-airflow-providers-slack/operators/slack_api.rst

 SlackAPIPostOperator
 --------------------

-Use the :class:`~airflow.providers.slack.operators.slack.SlackAPIPostOperator` to post messages to a Slack channel(s).
+Use the :class:`~airflow.providers.slack.operators.slack.SlackAPIPostOperator` to post messages to a Slack channel.

 Using the Operator